-Learning Assistant in Cognitive Psychology at NTNU.
+BA in Psychology at NTNU

-Non-EA related interests: Chess, rap and reading.
+Non-EA related interests: Chess, tennis and reading.

 The part of the article that you are referring to is in part inspired by John and MacAskills paper “longtermist institutional reform”, where they propose reforms that are built to tackle political short-termism.
 The case for this relies on two assumptions: